- Economics and Mathematics

 Economics at Surrey has a proven track record of graduate employment: The survey, Graduate Outcomes 2024, HESA, shows that 95 per cent of our economics undergraduate students go on to employment or further study.

-Recent Economics graduates have entered roles such as:
+Recent Economics graduates have launched their careers at:

 Learn more about the qualifications we typically accept to study this course at Surrey.